xxx

 One of the best ways to get options when looking for an independent financial adviser is to ask family and friends for recommendations.
 Often the quality of an adviser only becomes apparent when working with them.

 However, everyone’s needs are different, and the style of one adviser may appeal to one type of person, but not to another.
 It is always a good idea to look at a few before making a decision.
-Online reviews

 The FCA Register holds information on all regulated Independent Pension Advisers in the UK.
 It will not tell you the quality of service you can expect, but it is the final authority on what an adviser or a firm is regulated to do.
-If an adviser of a firm does not appear on the register then they are not authorised to give financial advice in the UK.
+If an adviser of a firm does not appear on the register then they are not authorized to give financial advice in the UK.

 When you receive independent advice you’re advised on the full range of products and providers in the market.
-However with restricted advice the range of products and providers you’ll be advised on is limited, often to those offered by the employer of the adviser. e.g. they could be working for a bank offering only their products or for a Financial Advice firm that only offers certain products from compnaies they work for.
+However with restricted advice the range of products and providers you’ll be advised on is limited, often to those offered by the employer of the adviser. e.g. they could be working for a bank offering only their products or for a Financial Advice firm that only offers certain products from the company they work for.

 With an “advised sale”, you will get advice about the service or product you’re receiving.
 This would involve explaining why the particular product or provider would meet your demands and needs and giving a recommendation that is tailored to your individual, specific needs and situation.